marijnh/Eloquent-JavaScript/17_canvas.md

 }
 ```

-The `setState` method first computes a new viewport, and then draws
+The `setState` method first computes a new viewport and then draws
 the game scene at the appropriate position.

 ```{sandbox: "game", includeCode: true}